laninsky/comparing_lists/BioGeoBEARS_scripts/README.md

 ```

 ## Version history
-This code was written for analyses that didn't end up being included in a paper.
+This code was written for analyses that didn't end up being included in Alexander et al. (2017).
 I am no longer actively maintaining this repository, but will respond to issues.